pazka/TitlesOfBabel/StupidJobs/README.md

-# TitlesOfBabel
+# Stupid Jobs
-super small project to generate title for a thesis
+super small project to generate funny jobs

-You can watch it [in production](https://rdm.hosh.it/BabelTitle/)
+You can watch it [in production](https://rdm.hosh.it/StupidJobs/) And there is twitter bot posting them here [@TafRandom](https://twitter.com/TafRandom)